esabouraud/imingame/README-eng.txt

 information to MSN Messenger' interface, like Pidgin (http://www.pidgin.im) with the musictracker plugin (http://code.google.com/p/pidgin-musictracker).

-* Black/White lists
+* Black/White list

 Applications can be blacklisted or whitelisted based on their process name.
 The application currently detected can be blacklisted by pressing the "Blacklist it" button.
-Any application (not just games) can be detected if it is whitelisted, which is accomplished by drag&dropping its exe file into the main window.
+Any application (not just games) can be detected if it is whitelisted, which is accomplished by drag&dropping its exe file or shortcut into the main window.

 Both can be edited from the settings dialog.
 Once it is done, save the file THEN click the apply button.